Metroid: Zero Mission: Development

-In addition to retelling the plot from Metroid, Zero Mission introduces new cinematics to push the story forward.
+Zero Mission introduces cinematics to push the story forward.
 Sakamoto believed in the importance of having a story to complement a game.
-He found it particularly difficult to convey the game's plot accurately in a way that the player can understand, because of the sparse use of dialogue in the Metroid series.
+He found it particularly difficult to convey the plot in a way that the player can understand, because of the sparse use of dialogue in the Metroid series.
 The story for Metroid: Zero Mission was rewritten to explore Samus Aran's backstory more than in the original Metroid.
 Cinematics are used to show Samus' memories to move the story forward and to keep the plot open for interpretation.
-Sakamoto claimed that this was intended to expand the original story while retaining some mystery.
-The game is the first in the series to let the player choose a difficulty level at the start of the game; each of three levels varies in the amount of damage caused by enemies with the third option only unlocked after finishing the campaign once.
+Sakamoto said this was intended to expand the original story while retaining some mystery.
+The game is the first in the series to let the player choose a difficulty level at the start; each of three levels varies in the amount of damage caused by enemies with the third option only unlocked after finishing the campaign once.
 The battle with Mother Brain marked the end of the original Metroid, but Zero Mission offers an extra story segment featuring Samus in her blue Zero Suit.